Skip to main content

 "Public trust is the foundation of effective policing.
 Without it, the community's safety and well-being cannot be fully achieved." – Chief Henry A. Garcia

-• The Administrative Division of the Lamar CISD Police Department is dedicated to ensuring the efficient and effective operation of the department.
+• The Administrative Division of the Lamar CISD Police Department is overseen by the Chief of Police.
+The purpose of this division is to ensure the efficient and effective operation of the department.
 This division oversees critical functions such as policy development, budget management, personnel administration, strategic planning, records and upholds agency standards.
 By providing essential support and resources, the Administrative Division plays a pivotal role in maintaining the department's high standards of service and fostering a safe and secure environment for the Lamar CISD community.

 • The Campus Operations Division comprises the majority of personnel within the Lamar CISD Police Department.
-This division is strategically segmented into two distinct areas: North Operations and South Operations.
-Each area is managed under the leadership of a Lieutenant, who oversees the operations for their respective region within the district.
+It is strategically divided into two distinct areas: North Operations and South Operations.
+This division is under the command of a Lieutenant, who is responsible for overseeing daily operations across the district.
+The Lieutenant also manages Investigations, Patrol, and the Police K9 Unit.

-• The Special Operations Division encompasses Patrol, Investigations, K9, and Community Relations.
+• The Support Services Division encompasses School Safety Standards and Emergency Operations Planning.
 This division bolsters the Campus Operations Division by providing additional resources to effectively address district-wide issues.
-Collaborating with external agencies, the divisions work together to find resolutions for challenges within and around the Lamar CISD community.
+Collaborating with external agencies, and cross organizational communication with other departments within Lamar CISD this division works to find resolutions for challenges within and around the Lamar CISD community.
+This division is under the command of a Lieutenant who oversees the day-to-day operations.

 • Lamar CISD Police Department is located at